Week-by-week guide to pregnancy

 You'll be offered a range of tests around now that will look at your blood, urine and blood pressure.
-A highlight for many women is their first ultrasound scan (see 'Your first scan').
-These tests provide you with opportunities to get your health, and your baby's health, checked out – but if you don't want to have them, then that's your choice.
-You can find out more about antenatal checks and tests here.
+These tests provide an opportunity to have yours and your baby's health checked.
+You can find out more about antenatal checks and tests on the NHS website.

-Your body is now pumping around up to 50 per cent more blood than usual.
-The blood feeds your womb – but it can also make you feel hot, sweaty and dizzy.
-That's your baby's way of telling you to put your feet up and have a drink!
+Your body is now pumping around up to 50% more blood than usual.
+The blood feeds your womb, but it can also make you feel hot, sweaty and dizzy.
+That's your baby's way of telling you to rest.

-Your baby has previously been fed by a yolk sac, but a new organ called the placenta is now poised to take over, or it may have done so already.
+Your baby has previously been fed by a yolk sac, but a new organ called the placenta is about to take over.
 The placenta will nourish the baby and remove waste.
-While the switchover happens, the hormones involved could make you feel really tired and emotional.
+While the switchover happens, the hormones involved could make you feel tired and emotional.

-You might feel so tired that all you want to do is sleep – but gentle exercise, such as walking or swimming, could help you to feel better.
+You may be feeling very tired at the moment, but gentle exercise such as walking could help you feel better.

 Your early signs of pregnancy could also include:

-Your baby, or foetus, is now around 41mm long from head to bottom, which is about the size of a fig. They almost look human now.
-The head is still supersized, but the body is growing quickly to catch up.
-The fingers and toes are losing their Spiderman webbing and separating out.
+Your baby, or foetus, is now around 41mm long from head to bottom, which is about the size of a fig. The head is still supersized, but the body is growing quickly.
+The fingers and toes are separating out.
 There are tiny fingernails and miniature ears.
-Although your baby is kicking around inside your womb, you won't feel anything for several weeks.
+Although your baby is kicking around inside your womb, you probably won't feel anything for several weeks.

 Share the news with your GP or ask for an appointment with a midwife at your doctors' surgery.
 Alternatively you can refer yourself to your local hospital – look for contact details on their website.

-You will be offered your first dating scan at eight to 14 weeks.
-This is a highlight for many women.
+You will be offered your first dating scan at 8 to 14 weeks.

 Take prenatal vitamins.
 You're advised to take 400 micrograms of folic acid, every day, until at least week 12.
 This helps your baby's nervous system to form and offers some protection from conditions such as spina bifida.